Utility Functions

 debugtimer(): debugging runtime of code in a function

-Debugging run time in a function or section of code can be a painful process.
+Debugging the run time for a function or section of code is a common need, and can be a painful process.
 Using Python’s timeit module is really good at timing a single statement, but not good at answering “how long is each section of code taking to run”.
 Sometimes you just want to print out times to find where code is slow.
-That can somewhat challenging to track run times and gets cumbersome to manage.
+That gets cumbersome to manage.

-The debugtimer() helps with this process by creating a DebugTimer object, with methods add(), that marks time with a message, and the get_report(), and show() methods to show a report of total and incremental run times.
+The debugtimer() helps with this process by creating a DebugTimer object, with a method add() to mark the time with a message, and methods get_report() and show() methods to show a report of total and incremental run times for a section of code.
 An example usage would be:

 import numpy as np